Price check: Diesel prices around Fairfield - NewsBreak

 Price check: Diesel prices around Fairfield

-(FAIRFIELD, TX) Diesel users love the power the fuel offers, with high compression ratios driving some of the highest-torque machines on the road - but no one is fond of diesel prices.

-According to a recent price survey, drivers could be saving up to $0.45 depending on where in Fairfield they fuel up.
+(FAIRFIELD, ME) Your choice of gas station could be costing you as much as $0.46 if you’re buying diesel in Fairfield, according to a recent price survey.

-The survey, which looked at prices across the Fairfield area on Tuesday, found that Cooper Farms at 301 W Ih-45had the cheapest advertised diesel, at just $2.84 per gallon.
-By comparison, the most expensive station in the area was Love's Travel Stop at 299 Ih-45, which listed a per-gallon price of $3.29
+The survey, which looked at prices across the Fairfield area on Tuesday, found that Irving at 155 Pung Hill Rdhad the cheapest advertised diesel, at just $3.03 per gallon.
+By comparison, the most expensive station in the area was CITGO at 153 Hinckley Rd, which listed a per-gallon price of $3.49

-The average price across the greater Fairfield area was $3.07, according to data collected by gas price app GasBuddy.
+Region-wide, the average price of diesel was $3.22, according to the survey, which was conducted by internet gas price app GasBuddy.

 |Regular